504 Accommodations for ADHD: A Teacher's Guide504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 More than 7 million children in the United States have been diagnosed with ADHD, roughly 1 in 9 students (CDC, 2022).
 For teachers, this means at least two or three students in every classroom need accommodations that go beyond general good practice.
 A Section 504 plan provides the legal framework for those accommodations, but the plan is only as useful as the accommodations themselves.

 The problem is that most 504 accommodation lists treat every strategy as equally effective.
 They are not.
 Some accommodations have strong research support.
 Others are handed out reflexively with little evidence they help students with ADHD specifically.
-This guide rates each accommodation by its evidence base so you can prioritize what actually works.
+This guide rates each accommodation by its evidence base so you can prioritise what actually works.

 Key Takeaways